elblogbruno/NotionAI-MyMind/README.md

 python server.py \\Python 3.5 or up needed.
 ```
 - Step 4.
 Create Notion Database.
 It must have this properties selected and add more properties if you want, but the selected ones must exist.
-(AITagsText and URL)
+(AITagsText (text) and URL (url property))
 ![Notion Screen](/doc/notion-database-howto.jpg)

 - Step 5.
 Go to your servers IP and fill the data needed (Token, Notion Database URL and clarifai api key).